StrangeButUntrue/micropython-ri5/docs/library/machine.SPI.rst

     single byte given by ``write``.
     Returns ``None``.

-    Note: on WiPy this function returns the number of bytes read.

 .. method:: SPI.write(buf)

     Write the bytes contained in ``buf``.
     Returns ``None``.

-    Note: on WiPy this function returns the number of bytes written.

 .. method:: SPI.write_readinto(write_buf, read_buf)